These chocolate pecan tarts are about to become one of your favorite tart recipes.

 - 3/4 cup semi-sweet chocolate chips

-- 3/4 cup chopped pecans or walnuts, toasted
+- 3/4 cup pecans, or walnuts, toasted and chopped

 - 24 frozen 3 inch tart shells, thawed OR 1 double crust pie crust recipe